chinapedia/wikipedia.abstract.en/Page/Mali.md

 Foreign relations

-Former President of Mali Amadou Toumani Touré and Minister-president of the Netherlands Mark Rutte|thumb Mali's foreign policy orientation has become increasingly pragmatic and pro-Western over time.[115]
+Mali's foreign policy orientation has become increasingly pragmatic and pro-Western over time.[115]
 Since the institution of a democratic form of government in 2002, Mali's relations with the West in general and with the United States in particular have improved significantly.[116]
 Mali has a longstanding yet ambivalent relationship with France, a former colonial ruler.[117]
 Mali was active in regional organizations such as the African Union until its suspension over the 2012 Malian coup d'état.[118][119]

 Working to control and resolve regional conflicts, such as in Ivory Coast, Liberia, and Sierra Leone, is one of Mali's major foreign policy goals.[120]
 Mali feels threatened by the potential for the spillover of conflicts in neighboring states, and relations with those neighbors are often uneasy.[121]
 General insecurity along borders in the north, including cross-border banditry and terrorism, remain troubling issues in regional relations.[122]